hmalik144/Android-developer-tech-test---POQ/README.md

 ## Built With

-* [Gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
+* [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
-* [OkHttp](https://square.github.io/okhttp/) - An HTTP client for Android, Kotlin, and Java.
+* [Retrofit](https://github.com/square/retrofit) - Type-safe HTTP client for Android and Java by Square, Inc

 ## Authors